British Aerospace: Transition to BAE Systems

 In the late 1990s, European defence consolidation became a prevailing practice; European governments wished to see the merger of their defence manufacturers into a single entity, a European Aerospace and Defence Company.
 This ambition led to numerous reports linking various European defence groups – mainly with each other but also with American defence contractors.
 In July 1998, merger discussions began between BAe and DASA.
 Terms for such a merger had been reportedly agreed between British Aerospace Chairman Richard Evans and DASA CEO Jürgen Schrempp in December 1998.
 However, when the British General Electric Company (GEC) put its defence electronics business Marconi Electronic Systems (MES) up for sale on 22 December 1998, BAe's management opted to abandon the DASA merger in favour of purchasing its British rival.
 During 2004, Evans stated that his fear was that an American defence contractor would acquire MES and challenge both British Aerospace and DASA.

 Schrempp was angered by BAe's reversal, and opted to pursue other partner companies for DASA to merge with.
-On 11 June 1999, the Spanish aircraft company CASA a memorandum of understanding for such a merger.
+On 11 June 1999, the Spanish aircraft company CASA signed a memorandum of understanding for such a merger.
 On 14 October 1999, DASA agreed to merge with Aérospatiale-Matra to create the European Aeronautic Defence and Space Company (EADS).
 10 July 2000 was "day one" for the new company, which became the world's second-largest aerospace company after Boeing and the second-largest European arms manufacturer after BAE Systems.

 The GEC merger to create a solely British company, compared to the prospective Anglo-German company that would have resulted from merging with DASA, was promoted as having superior prospects for further penetration of the lucrative defence market of the United States.
 The newly combined company, which was initially referred to as "New British Aerospace", was officially formed on 30 November 1999; it is named BAE Systems.